yarisvt/tyk-docs/tyk-docs/content/concepts/session-meta-data.md

 3. Body Transforms - Syntax is `{{ ._tyk_meta.METADATA_KEY }}`

 You also have access to meta data in custom middleware.
 Take a [look at this PoC][2] that injects a JWT value into meta data and then accesses it later in the stream.
+You also have access to meta data in custom middleware.
+For an example of this, take a look at this [gRPC enabled GO Server][2].
+It's a PoC middleware that injects a JWT value into meta data and then accesses it later in the stream.

 ### Enable Meta Data